-PDRAs are represented in the MCR and on the Graduate Students and PDRA Committee.
+PDRAs are represented in the MCR and on the Postgraduate-Students-PDRA Committee.
 PDRAs are welcomed and encouraged to participate in College life including academic support sessions, involvement with undergraduate subject-specific societies, McMenemy Seminars and the annual Marshall McLuhan Symposium.

-PDRAs are invited free of charge to a welcome dinner when they join, as well as High Table dinners with College Fellows (3 per year are free of charge).
+If PHE guidance allows, there will be a welcome dinner for all PDRAs, as well as High Table dinners with College Fellows (3 per year are free of charge).